DAVISOL-GmbH/dracoon-csharp-crypto-sdk/README.md

 A library which implements the client-side encryption of Dracoon.

+This package was ported to .NET 5.0 by DAVISOL.
+Please note that we do not offer binary releases.
+For official releases from Dracoon please refer to the Download section below.

 # Introduction

 A document which describes the client-side encryption in detail can be found here: